nirgoldberg/wp-kulam/plugins/cookie-law-info/readme.txt

 - It also has a Cookie Audit module so you can easily show what cookies your site uses and display them neatly in a table on your Privacy & Cookies Policy page.

 - The plugin can be configured to have a CCPA 'Do Not Sell My Personal Information' control to the cookie notice.

+- Integrates seamlessly with Official Facebook Pixel, Smash Balloon Instagram Feed & Twitter Feed.

 = The plugin uses the following cookies =